You will not be entitled to help with the cost of care from your local council if:

 A deferred payment scheme

-A deferred payment scheme can be useful if you have savings less than £23,250 and all your money is tied up in your property.
+A deferred payment scheme can be useful if you have savings less than the upper capital limit of £23,250 (or £100,000 from October 2025) and all your money is tied up in your property.

 The council pays for your care home and you repay it later when you choose to sell your home, or after your death.